ballerina-platform/module-ballerinax-microsoft.teams/README.md

 | Java Development Kit (JDK)                                                         | 11                    |

 ## Limitations
-- Only chat related functions are supported for this version
+- Only communication related functions are supported for this version

 # Quickstart(s)
 ## Create a Channel and send messages
 ### Step 1: Import MS Teams Package
-First, import the ballerinax/microsoft.onedrive module into the Ballerina project.
+First, import the ballerinax/microsoft.teams module into the Ballerina project.
 ```ballerina
 import ballerinax/microsoft.teams;
 ```